An Effective Reading Program Can Change Outcomes

 Bug Club is a reading program designed to engage today’s young learners who are used to reading and playing online.
 It brings together more than 350 books for different reading levels, in print and online, with supplementary games and quizzes that make reading fun.
 Bug Club is used in more than 5,000 primary schools in the UK by learners from ages 4-11.

 As part of Pearson’s commitment to outcomes, we have been studying the impact of Bug Club.
-Our research has shown that the program contributes to positive reading behaviors and helping all students reach age-appropriate standards.
+Our research has shown that the program contributes to positive attitudes towards reading and helping students reach age-appropriate standards.

 "In comparison to what we’ve used before, we’ve certainly seen an enthusiasm for the books...they’d have read a book everyday if they could."